ocsf/ocsf-schema/CONTRIBUTING.md

 You may type this line on your own when writing your commit messages.
 However, if your user.name and user.email are set in your git configs, you can use -s or --signoff to add the Signed-off-by line to the end of the commit message.

----
-# NEXT

-### GitHub Issues

-Add guidelines for usage of github issues